-A bequest from the late Buddhist teacher Ruth Denison (founder of Dhamma Dena Desert Vipassana Center and one of the first women to teach vipassana in West) provided the initial funding for this archive—along with generous contributions by an anonymous donor, meditation centers, and our readers.
+A bequest from the late Buddhist teacher Ruth Denison (founder of Dhamma Dena Desert Vipassana Center and one of the first women to teach vipassana in West) provided the initial funding for this archive—along with generous contributions by an anonymous donor, worldwide meditation centers, and our readers.

 If you would like to help us continue developing and maintaining this archive, please donate!